TheMrityunjayPathak/IndiaPopulationAnalysis/README.md

 ## Getting Started

-- Clone this repository to your local machine by using the following command :
+Clone this repository to your local machine by using the following command :
 ```
 git clone https://github.com/TheMrityunjayPathak/IndiaPopulationAnalysis.git
 ```

-## Link to Dataset
+## Link to the Dataset
 [India Population Dataset](https://www.kaggle.com/datasets/themrityunjaypathak/2011-census-of-india)

 ![1676049164882](https://github.com/TheMrityunjayPathak/IndiaPopulationAnalysis/assets/123563634/82451fc0-0216-4a76-807f-6b03d6a70a1b)